 Donald H. Calloway, MIC, Champions of the Rosary, 2016.

 The last book cited above is very recent and is not freely available online.
-The link gives a truncated preview from googlebooks, but is still a good read.
+The link gives a truncated preview from Google Books but is still a good read.

 Because many documents have now been lost, it will not be easy to prove historically that the rosary originated from Saint Dominic.
 However, although the belief is not easy to prove historically, it is possible to show why it is reasonable and justified to hold the traditional belief.
-The reason is because, against the skepticism of the critics is a strong Papal tradition pointing to Saint Dominic as the author of the Rosary.
+The reason is that, against the skepticism of the critics, there is a strong Papal tradition pointing to Saint Dominic as the author of the Rosary.
 Below is a partial list of extant Papal documents on the Rosary.
 The paragraph numbers indicated contain the teaching that Saint Dominic instituted the Rosary.
 Click the links to read the paragraphs.

 1569 - Pope Pius V, in the Encyclical Consueverunt Romani (Call to Prayer), #1.